-The CGA-IGC Education Committee is pleased to announce the 2021 webinar series about inherited GI cancers!
+The CGA-IGC Education Committee is pleased to announce the 2021 series about inherited GI cancers!

-Thank you for joining us for the first webinar of the series entitled:
+Thank you to those who joined us for the fifth webinar of the series entitled:

 The National Society of Genetic Counselors (NSGC) has authorized CGA-IGC to offer up to 0.6 CEUs or (6) Category 1 contact hours for the activity CGA-IGC 2021 Webinar Series About Inherited GI Cancers.
 The American Board of Genetic Counseling (ABGC) will accept CEUs earned at this program for the purposes of genetic counselor certification and recertification.